 An antivirus program continuously scans for the presence of malicious files.
 A good virus scanner is regularly updated by the supplier so that it also protects your company against the latest known viruses.

-What is a virus?A virus is a file that interferes with your device.
+A virus is a file that interferes with your device.
 It usually settles in your computer or company network without human action.
 Viruses exist in many forms and variants.
 And they are continuously being developed.
 Viruses form a major threat to a network as they perform malicious acts such as encrypting, modifying, or even deleting important company data.

-How are viruses spread?One of the most common variants is email distribution.
+One of the most common variants is email distribution.
 Malicious files are disguised as harmless attachments, such as images or PDF files.
 Opening such a file will infect your system.
 Without you knowing.
 The virus can also spread further.
 For example, by email to the email addresses of family, friends, and colleagues.
 A virus can irreparably damage, copy, delete, or keep files and data hostage.
 It is therefore strongly recommended to use antivirus software.
 By using strong antivirus software, you not only protect yourself, but also other companies against a virus.

 The antivirus software market is constantly changing.
 With the help of the points below, we provide you with guidelines for choosing the best antivirus software.
 For specific information about products and functionalities, we refer you to the websites of the various suppliers.

 Questions regarding functionalities

-How often is the virus definition list updated?If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, but also about the level of protection.
+If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, but also about the level of protection.
 In general, you can say that the more up-to-date a list is, the safer you are as a user.

 If with every email you have to wait 20 seconds before the email opens, this can have an impact on the efficiency of your business processes.
 Often, antivirus software is free to use and test for a short period of time.
 This could help you test which software best suits your company's needs.

 This is an important question, because specific software may only work for part of your organisation.
 So, check carefully whether software works on all your equipment and devices.
 Think of the combination of macOS, Microsoft Windows, Linux, or Android operating systems, but also the level of the operating systems.
 It is wise to think about which devices you want to use the software on.
 Does the software have the option to be installed on servers, desktop, laptop, phone, and tablet?